 - Receive your passport and start freaking out that it’s actually happening … you’re going to Iraq!

-I think it’s a little short-sighted to assume that locals don’t desire tourist visits and money from tourism and, on a personal level, it’s always seductive to experience a sensitive place without any unscrupulous external influences poisoning the well.
+I think it’s a little short-sighted to assume that locals don’t desire or need tourist visits and money from tourism and, on a personal level.